lmika/audax-web/content/_index.md

 They were built to make it easy to do quick things with common AWS services, such as DynamoDB, without having to learn incantations with the CLI or go to the AWS console itself.
-This keeps you focused on your task and saves you from breaking concentration, especially if you do a lot in the terminal (like me).
+This keeps you focused on your task and saves you from breaking concentration, especially if you do a lot in the terminal.

+{{< image src="/images/dynamo-browse/main-item-view.png" alt="dynamo-browse" position="center" >}}

 ## The Toolset